darrenrob25/workoutHub-Project/README.md

 This issue was rectified by moving a lot of functionality away from the javascript file and into the html file, allowing me to use JS to handle the replication and jinja in the html to link correctly.

 #### Bug 3
+The third issue which I encountered was that the live version hosted on heroku maxed out the possible connections.

+This issue was likely caused by to much interaction having happened for the database to handle.
+This was rectified by restarting all dyno's in heroku.